Whitley College: History

 Whitley College was established in 1891 by the Collins Street Baptist Church as Baptist Theological College of Victoria.
 William Thomas Whitley was invited to come to Melbourne from England to take up the position of Principal.
 He remained Principal for the next ten years.

+In 1912 the college relocated to Errol Street, North Melbourne, under the leadership of Principal W.H.
+Holdsworth.

-In 1959, the Baptist Union of Victoria began work on a new building for the college and agreed to continue theological education while becoming an affiliated college of the University of Melbourne.
-In 1965, it was renamed Whitley College in honor of William Thomas Whitley.
-In 1975, Whitley and the Churches of Christ Theological College, now named Stirling Theological College established the Evangelical Theological Association, which was accredited until 2005.
-Whitley and Stirling now are separate colleges of the University of Divinity.
-Whitley College now continues solely as a theological college, based at 50 The Avenue, as a College of the University of Divinity.
-This is a university of specialisation which offers programs in theological and ministry studies, ranging from diploma-level through to doctoral research.
+In 1958, Professor Mervyn Himbury was appointed Principal, and under his leadership, plans were developed for a new building to accommodate both the Theological College and a new residential college of the University of Melbourne.
+The new building, near the university in Royal Parade, Parkville, opened in 1965, and was renamed Whitley College in honour of William Thomas Whitley.

+In 1975, Whitley's theological college joined with the Churches of Christ Theological College, now named Stirling Theological College, to establish the Evangelical Theological Association, which was accredited until 2005.
+Whitley and Stirling are now again separate colleges of the University of Divinity.

 The Geoffrey Blackburn Library at Whitley was built in 2001 and contains approximately 30,000 theological books.
 It also contains the Boreham Collection, which includes books by and about Frank W. Boreham, as well as items from his personal collection.

+In 2016, Principal Frank Rees and the College Council announced that Whitley College would cease to be a residential college of the University of Melbourne in December 2017, and continue solely as a theological teaching college of the University of Divinity.
+The residential building was sold to a commercial student accommodation provider.

+The college then appointed Principal, Reverend Professor René Erwich who served until September 2023.
+Upon Professor Erwich's departure, Whitley's Dean of Research Rev Associate Professor Darrell Jackson stepped into the Interim Principal role, and was subsequently appointed as the next Principal.

+Whitley College is currently operating from the St Paschal Precinct at 90 Albion Rd, Box Hill, until renovation works are completed at the Parkville Campus.

 Academics

 In conjunction with the University of Divinity, prospective students at Whitley College are provided with a variety of degrees and courses for further study.
-The college offers undergraduate diplomas, undergraduate degrees, as well as graduate certificates, graduate diplomas, and master's degrees.
+The college offers undergraduate diplomas, undergraduate degrees, as well as graduate certificates, graduate diplomas, master's and doctoral degrees.